Abhisek-Pani/Data-Analysis/README.md

 # Data-Analysis
-A project based on Data Analysis
+A project based on "Classify Suspected Infection in Patients".